-Riley Blanchard, GIT - Staff Geologist I
+Riley Blanchard, GIT - Staff Geologist II

 As a native to the Wenatchee Valley, I grew up in awe learning about the great ice age mega-floods that molded the valley of my birth.
 As a young child, my interest in geology was expanded further thanks to my father taking me to Mt.
 St. Helens and on multi-day rafting trips in the deep canyons of northeastern Oregon as a family tradition since 1948.
 Little did I know that these experiences would ignite a desire to pursue a career in geology.